deckhouse/sds-replicated-volume/docs/FAQ.md

   kubectl -n d8-sds-drbd get pods | grep -v Running
   ```

-### How do I evict Resources from a Node without deleting It from LINSTOR and Kubernetes
+### How do I evict resources from a node without deleting it from LINSTOR and Kubernetes

-Run the `evict.sh` script in interactive `--delete-resources-only` mode:
+Run the `evict.sh` script in interactive mode (`--delete-resources-only`):

 ```shell
 ./evict.sh --delete-resources-only